mfang20/Digital-Systems/README.md

 - SLC3: Created a modified SLC3 CPU that could perform various given tasks.
 - NIOS II: Enabled the FPGA to communicate with the NIOS II processor, VGA monitor, and USB peripherals.
 - VGA Text Mode Controller: Created a basic GPU which read from memory to display on a VGA monitor.
-- Final project: In Progress!
+- Final project: A space shooter game created in SystemVerilog, check out our video!

 All projects here were worked in collaboration with Michael Grawe.